 Set the Blade Just Deep Enough to Cut the Wood

 While you may be tempted to have the blade as long as possible, it is much safer to adjust the blade just ¼” below the board.
 Having a deep blade set is dangerous because the excess will be exposed while cutting.
 Furthermore, this could also cause the saw to kick back.

 A lot of circular saws have a little marker that dictates where the blade is going to cut.
 But for the sake of accuracy, we recommend you watch the blade itself especially when you are using a worm drive circular saw .
 That said, we also don’t recommend solely watching the line markers you’ve drawn while cutting.
 Your best bet is to look at where the saw is actually cutting!

 While you’re at it, also remember that safety comes first!
-Whether you are a beginner or veteran, don’t forget to wear full protective gear.
-After all, the best way to cut thick wood with a circular saw is one that gets the job done and keeps all your body parts intact!
+Whether you are a beginner or veteran, don’t forget to wear full protective gear when learning how to cut thick wood with a circular saw.
+After all, the best way to go about it is one that gets the job done and keeps all your body parts intact!

 - Black+Decker MM2000 Review — Is This Lawn Mower Worth it?
 (2023) - September 29, 2023

 - Dewalt DWE575SB Review (2023) — Is it Worth it? - September 24, 2023